awslabs/multi-model-server/docs/mms_on_fargate.md

 }
 ```

-## Customize the containers to server your custom deep learning models
+## Customize the containers to serve your custom deep learning models

 For this section, we will show you how you can wrap the provided container images with a custom configuration.
-The custom MMS configuration will contain your custom deep learning models, modified serving workers to suite your needs and any other
-customizations that you would require to run your "containerized inference service".
+The custom MMS configuration will contain your custom deep learning models, modified serving workers to suite your needs and any other customizations that you would require to run your "containerized inference service".

 To launch a service in AWS Fargate, you will need to have a container image of MMS.
 Let's look at how you could build a custom container.